 There are loads of productivity techniques out there, but the reality is that in a vacuum devoid of big-picture planning and prioritizing, these techniques are fairly useless.

-The roots of productivity start way below the surface.
+The roots of productivity start way beneath the surface.

 - Aligning with who you are and what you truly want to accomplish

-- Planning so you can actually manifest it
+- Planning so you can actually make it happen

-- Systematizing and getting organized to save time
+- Systematizing and getting organized to free up more of your precious time

 - Prioritizing what’s most important